 Mathematically, the drawing of lots is a random number generator modeling a uniform probability distribution.
 In this case, like a fair coin flip, there are two outcomes, each with a 50-50 chance.
 In the simplest board games we played as children we used instead a single six-sided die, also a uniform distribution but with six equal probabilities of 16.67% each.

 As the games became more complex, we often used two six-sided dice, and the “fate structure” of the game changed.
 We now have probabilistic randomness, where a total roll of seven is six times more likely to happen than is a roll of the “snake-eyes” two.
 This is also called a stochastic process.
 And try as hard as you will, you cannot roll a one.
 We accept this probabilistic fate as the way the game works, and when we know the odds, we can sometimes use our limited understanding of probability to help shape our own destiny in the progression of the game.

 In the Bible’s Pentateuch, lots were used to select from the flock a “scapegoat,” which was used to “bear the sins” of the nation via a ritual sacrifice.
-In the New Testament, lots were drawn to select a thirteenth apostle was chosen to replace the disgraced Judas Iscariot to help preach the emerging gospel of Jesus after his death.
+In the New Testament, lots were drawn to select a thirteenth apostle when one was chosen to replace the disgraced Judas Iscariot to help preach the emerging gospel of Jesus after his death.

 The use of lots and other games of chance to ascertain the “will of God” likely goes back even earlier and more broadly in human culture, and even has a name – cleromancy.
 Modern believers of cleromancy are frequently found on the news broadcasts exuberantly crediting God for granting them a Powerball lottery win instead of me.